liangdahong/UITableViewDynamicLayoutCacheHeight/README.md

 ​
 </p>

-- This is a Template auto layout cell for automatically UITableViewCell UITableViewHeaderFooterView UICollectionViewCell calculating and cache height framework.
+- This is a Template auto layout cell for automatically UITableViewCell UITableViewHeaderFooterView calculating and cache height framework.

 ## 使用